DaveVoorhis/Wrapd/README.md

 Wrapd is a bridge between SQL and Java, particularly between JDBC and Java Streams, to reduce the pain of the usual SQL-in-Java pain points.
 That includes avoiding hulking, complicated, awkward ORMs.

 There is intentionally no attempt to hide SQL.
-You use it the way you usually use it in JDBC.
 Instead, Wrapd exposes it appropriately -- but preferably _only_ in the database abstraction layer -- and makes it easy to use SQL query results with Java Streams.

 That, plus automated schema migration, is Wrapd's main selling point: JDBC-to-Streams, bridged.